veltzer/demos-bd-splunk/exercises/advanced/04_transactions/exercise.md

 # Transactions

-Take the "access_combined.log" file that we used before and the average time between "add" and "checkout" on our site.
+Take the `access_combined.log1 file that we used before and the average time between `add` and `checkout` on our site.
-A transaction will be defined by client ip.
+A transaction will be defined by `JSESSIONID`.